 We kicked off with a guided meditation by SAP’s first Director of Mindfulness, Peter Bostelmann.
 I gave the opening keynote on being an Integral Designer, moderated a panel on mindfulness in the workplace with cutting-edge designers Irene Au and Juliette Melton, and leadership coach David Perls, and lead a workshop on identifying your own social and emotional intelligence blind spots.
 It was a lot of content, a lot of self-reflection, and a lot of challenging new ideas.

-By all accounts, the day was a great success, with attendees energized to bring new learnings into their work and life, even when they work in app ranking and similar technologies, these UX ideas are crucial for everyday usage.
+By all accounts, the day was a great success, with attendees energized to bring new learnings into their work and life.
 Several people approached me after the event for additional resources to continue their exploration.
 Some were interested in taking the social and emotional intelligence self-assessment that I administer.
 And I was overjoyed to receive a personal congratulations from SAP’s Chief Design Officer, Sam Yen — who stayed the entire day.